 Morgan Sindall were awarded the contract for the replacement of Blackhorse Lane bridge.
 The new bridges were to be made an extra two meters wider to allow for a cycle path.
 The bridges would also allow road traffic access over the Croydon Tram Line once complete and works were scheduled to be completed in spring 2020.

-NBC Environment were contacted by Morgan Sindall to advise and provide a solution to prevent historic issues reoccurring with feral pigeons nesting, roosting, and defecating faeces hazardous to human health beneath the proposed new bridges.
+NBC Environment were contacted by Morgan Sindall to advise and provide a bird deterrent solution to prevent historic issues reoccurring with feral pigeons nesting, roosting, and defecating faeces hazardous to human health beneath the proposed new bridges.

 The undercarriage of the replaced bridges provides a perfect location for nesting and roosting pigeons.
 Pigeons are a community flocking bird and as such will gather within the void areas within the undercarriage of the bridges which provide the perfect harbourage for many feral pigeons, providing them with a safe nesting and roosting location.